Miloš Degenek: Yokohama F. Marinos

 On 26 January 2017, Degenek left 1860 Munich four months before the end of his contract and joined Japanese club Yokohama F. Marinos.
-It was reported that an undisclosed Chinese Super League club agreed to sign him.
 Degenek later reflected on his departure, saying that he needed to leave in order to keep his international status alive.

 Degenek made his Yokohama F. Marinos debut in the opening game of the season, against Urawa Red Diamonds on 25 February 2017.
 Since making his Yokohama F. Marinos debut, Degenek established himself in the starting eleven for the side and started every match until he left to join the squad for the FIFA Confederations Cup.
 He also helped the side goes a 14 matches unbeaten.
 He then set up a goal for Takashi Kanai to help the side score the only goal in the game, in a 1–0 win over Ventforet Kofu.
 Despite later being demoted to the substitute bench at the end of the 2017 season, Degenek finished his first season at the club, making 28 appearances in all competitions.
 For his performance, he was named in the J.League Young Players' Best XI.

 Ahead of the 2018 season, the club saw a change of new management, as Ange Postecoglou was appointed as new manager, who first called him up for the senior team.
 Degenek also signed a new contract with the club as well.
 At the start of the 2018 season, Degenek continued to establish himself in the starting eleven, playing in the centre-back position.
 He then scored his first goal for the club, in a 4–4 draw against Shonan Bellmare on 21 April 2018.
 A month later, on 16 May 2018, he scored again in the J.League Cup Group Stage, in a 2–1 win over Albirex Niigata.
 Three days later, on 19 May 2018, Degenek scored his third goal of the season, in a 5–2 win over V-Varen Nagasaki, in what turns out to be his last appearance for Yokohama F. Marinos.
 He went on to make 15 appearances and scoring 3 times for the side in all competitions.